localBlackMage/acrylicorner.com/_posts/2016-05-24-long-month.markdown

 categories: personal update
 ---
 May has proven to be quite something.
 Attended [Stir Trek](http://stirtrek.com/) early on in the month and saw Captain America: Civil War, so that was a fun way to start!
-Started really cracking at the game, still tentatively named "Tiltaball Z" until we hit a pretty major snag.
+I started really cracking at the game, still tentatively named "Tiltaball Z", until we hit a pretty major snag.
 Started wedding arrangements as well!
 Then had a car accident.
 Needless to say, it's been a lot of ups and downs this month.

 Stir Trek